ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/00-introduction.md

 #### How to use the rules for big-O

 So how do we analyse the sorting algorithms?
-Both Selection and Insertion sort have a very simple structure – it’s just a loop within a loop.
+Both Selection and Insertion sort have a very simple structure -- it's just a loop within a loop.
 The outer loop makes $n$ iterations, and the inner loop makes anything from 1 to $n$ iterations.
 The worst case of the inner loop is then $O(n)$, and the outer loop is $O(n)$, so in total we get $O(n^2)$.

 But what about binary search?
 Here we have a single loop, but how many iterations does it make?
 At each iteration the search interval is halved, and we stop when the interval is only one element.
 So, how many times can we halve a number until it becomes 1?
 This is done by the 2-logarithm: binary search iterates at most $\log_2(n)$ times (rounded upwards).
 So, the loop is iterated a logarithmic number of times, $O(\log(n))$, and the loop body is constant, $O(1)$.
 Therefore binary search is logarithmic.